ivans-innovation-lab/my-company-angular-fe/README.md

 ### Presentational components

-**Presentation Components behave like pure functions** taking in the data via @Input and emitting data via @Output (or some global event bus).
+**Presentational Components behave like pure functions** taking in the data via @Input and emitting data via @Output.
 This allows the majority of our UI to not know the underlying implementation detail of where the data came from.
 For example a `side-item.component` takes in a @Input of an item to display.
 This allows the `side-item.component` component to have the only responsibility of rendering the item when the data is passed to it.

 Many if not **most Presentation Components can be abstracted into a style guide or UI library** for the project.
 To get ideas of component design and style guide maintainability I recommend Brad Frost’s book [Atomic Design](http://bradfrost.com/blog/post/atomic-web-design/).